Mickey MacDonald: Palooka’s Gym

 In the spring of 2007, MacDonald founded Palooka's Gym, a fitness centre that focuses on its competitive boxing program in addition to general fitness in an old movie house on Göttingen Street in Downtown Halifax.
 On September 8, 2011 it was announced that Palooka's Gym on Göttingen St would be permanently ceasing operations by the end of the month, but there was also a location open on the Bedford highway.

 Charities

 Bella Rose Arts Centre

 MacDonald contributed $300,000 CAD to Theatre Halifax, a community theatre in Halifax West High School.
 To show appreciation for this donation, the theatre changed its name to the Bella Rose Arts Centre in honour of MacDonald's mother Bella and his daughter Rose.

-Personal
+Personal life

 MacDonald grew up one of seven children in Fairview, Halifax.
 He left school in grade nine and worked at odd jobs across Canada, spending some time homeless in Toronto, Ontario.
 While in Toronto he started boxing competitively.
 MacDonald later completed a GED.
 One of his brothers, Colin, is also a prominent Halifax area businessman while another, Rick, is a boxing trainer.